 History and role

-As noted in the Law Commission Report 85 Delivering Justice For All , ‘the establishment of the Supreme Court was not intended to supplant the role of the Court of Appeal.
+The Court of Appeal has a key role in developing legal principle, error correction and ensuring consistency in lower court determinations.
+As noted in the Law Commission Report 85 Delivering Justice for All : ‘the establishment of the Supreme Court was not intended to supplant the role of the Court of Appeal.
 A strong, intermediate appellate court at this level is essential for the health of the court system.
 In practical terms, the Court of Appeal will continue to be New Zealand’s principal appellate court, and for most litigated cases it will in effect be the final appellate court’.

 - Spiller, New Zealand Court of Appeal 1958-1996: A History (2002)

-- Spiller, Finn & Boast, A New Zealand Legal History (2nd Edn) (2001)
+- Spiller, Finn & Boast, A New Zealand Legal History (2 nd Ed.)
+(2001)

-- The Laws of New Zealand, Courts Reissue 1 (2004)
+- The Laws of New Zealand, Reissue 1 (2004)